TarballCoLtd/GazelleKit/README.md

 A work-in-progress Swift library for interacting with Gazelle-based torrent trackers.

-Currently only officially supports RED, with more tracker support coming in the future.
+Currently only officially supports RED and OPS, with more tracker support coming in the future.

 ## Adding GazelleKit to your project